kalashnikxvxiii/StegVault/CONTRIBUTING.md

 - Use Google-style docstrings
 - Include parameter types and return types
 - Provide usage examples for complex functions
-- Keep CLAUDE.md updated with architectural changes
+- Keep the WIKI folder updated with architectural changes

 ### Example Function